 It’s not all Vegemite and bush tucker here, mate.
 If nothing else, a trip to Australia is a gastronomic delight.
 Since Australia’s microclimates range from the steamy tropical heat of the north – just right for mangoes, avocados and macadamia nuts – to the brisk climate of the south – where Asian herbs, mussels, tuna and Chardonnay grapes flourish-you’ll find the raw ingredients you need for any kind of feast.

 Eating out, you’ll find mouth-watering European and Mediterranean influences, the best of Asian and South Asian cuisine, seafood to die for, and of course exotic Australian dishes like roast kangaroo and crocodile.
-Whether you’re in the mood for a perfectly cooked steak, a racy Riesling or a crocodile sausage, we have a food and wine style all our own.
+Whether you’re in the mood for a perfectly cooked steak, a racy Riesling or a crocodile sausage, the food and wine down under is a style all their own.
 Here’s a little of what you can expect:

 Sydney, Asian Food Capital